MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 # Get started with Dynamics 365 Guides

 Ready to get started with Microsoft Dynamics 365 Guides?
-Find a learning path below that suits you best.
+Find the learning path below that suits you best.

 ## Get started with guide authoring